 For Students Entering the First or Second Year of the Master's Degree

 American College of Medical Practice Executives (ACMPE) Scholarships: part of Medical Group Management Association (MGMA).
 Numerous scholarships available - see link above for specific requirements.
 Scholarships range from $1,000 to $5,000.
-Applications posted on MGMA website in April; due June 1
+Applications may be posted on MGMA website in April; due June 1.

 Health Information Management Systems Society (HIMSS) Foundation Scholarships: Student must be a HIMSS student member. $5,000 plus all-expense paid trip to Awards Banquet at annual HIMSS Conference and Exhibition.
 Applications open mid-August and are due mid-October - see HIMSS website for details.

 Institute for Diversity in Health Management (affiliate of American Hospital Association): Transamerica Retirement Solutions ($5,000) and Cathy L. Brock Memorial Scholarship ($1,000).
 Applicants for Transamerica scholarship must demonstrate financial aid and a commitment to community service, and must have a minimum GPA of 3.0.
 For Cathy L. Brock scholarship, applicants must represent ethnically diverse cultural backgrounds, demonstrate an interest or commitment to a career in finance, demonstrate financial need and have a minimum GPA of 3.0.
 Applications for both scholarships open at the beginning of October and are due early January - see IDHM website for details.